 - Using Established Protocols: Relying on well-known and tested smart contract frameworks can reduce risks.

-In summary, while smart contracts present exciting opportunities, they also come with their own set of challenges that need to be managed effectively.
+In summary, we can say that while smart contracts present exciting opportunities, they also come with their own set of challenges that we need to manage effectively.

 Applications of Smart Contracts